 examsoft

-(Senior Level) ExamSoft - New Category Tagging Experience Improves Usability
+(Enterprise UX) ExamSoft - New Category Tagging Experience Reduces Errors for Administrators

 ℹ️ All research documents, workflow diagrams, prototype, and final mockups are removed to protect the company’s confidential and proprietary information.
 Assets that are featured have been modified with proprietary information removed.